 Yes.
-Reclaimed water is delivered to homes and businesses through an underground distribution system entirely separate from the drinking water system.
+Reclaimed water for irrigation is delivered to homes and businesses through an underground distribution system entirely separate from the drinking water system.
 The reclaimed water system is not connected in any way to the drinking water system.
 The City of Tampa's reclaimed water pipe and fixtures, as well as the reclaimed meter box at your property, are purple to distinguish them from the drinking water system.

-When can I use my reclaimed water?
+When can I use my reclaimed water for irrigation?

 Reclaimed water may be used any day at any time.
 However, we suggest the following watering days to spread usage over the week.
 Addresses ending in an odd number (or the letter N through Z), Tuesday, Wednesday, Friday, and Saturday.
 Addresses ending in an even number (or the letter A through M), Monday, Wednesday, Thursday, and Sunday.